VikParuchuri/surya/README.md

 ## Table Recognition

 This command will write out a json file with the detected table cells and row/column ids, along with row/column bounding boxes.
-If you want to get a formatted markdown table, check out the [tabled](https://www.github.com/VikParuchuri/tabled) repo.
+If you want to get a formatted markdown or HTML table, check out the [marker](https://www.github.com/VikParuchuri/marker) repo.
+You can use the `TableConverter` to detect and extract tables in images and PDFs.

 ```shell
 surya_table DATA_PATH